-Where income from a pension plan is not from a New York State or local government pension plan or federal government pension plan is included in federal AGI, and the taxpayer was 591⁄2 before January

-1, 2008, enter the qualifying pension and annuity income included in the taxpayer's 2008 federal AGI, but not more than \$20,000.
-If the taxpayer became $59\frac{1}{2}$ during 2008, enter only the amount received after the taxpayer became $59\frac{1}{2}$, but not more than \$20,000.
+Where income from a pension plan is not from a New York State, local, or federal government pension plan is included in federal AGI, and the taxpayer was 591⁄2 before January 1, 2010, enter the qualifying pension and annuity income included in the taxpayer's 2010 federal AGI, but not more than \$20,000.
+If the taxpayer became 591⁄2 during 2010, enter only the amount received after the taxpayer became 591⁄2 but not more than \$20,000.
 If the taxpayer received pension and annuity income and is married or received pension and annuity income as a beneficiary, see the "Beneficiaries" section below.